The Mystery of the Beaded Bags in the Anthropology Collection

 This exhibit draws of the Anthropology Numismatics Collection to highlight the past and current trends in depicting Lady Liberty on American currency.
 Check the online version of this exhibit.

 Check out the current faculty and students in the Anthropology program.
 See the various accomplishments of members of our department.

 Souvenirs of Colonial India

 See over 75 historic clay figurines constructed in the last decade of the 1800s and learn the story of how Luther College came to have this remarkable collection and steps to stabilize and conserve them as part of museum conservation practice.

 Beads of Change: Maasai Women's Role in the Market

-Stop by the Center for Global Learning to check out a display on the life and work of Ruth Lucille Hedlund Peterson ('43) and learn how she became a global citizen.
+Stop by the Center for Global Learning to check out the display based on Abby's semester of study abroad.